 Generally, serifs have a longer history than san serifs, as they were the first typefaces used to print books following the invention of the Gutenberg Press.
 Essentially, serifs allow for more comfortable reading at length, as the serifs guide the eye smoothly from character to character, making the serif ideal for long-form printed works.
 Because of this, serifs are still generally the go-to typeface for printed works such as books or reports, though it’s not an absolute rule.
 Each typeface has its own specific qualities, and there are some serif typefaces that aren’t really suitable for large chunks of body text (and some sans-serif typefaces that are perfectly legible and readable for long-form works).

 Baskerville is one of the classic serifs that has stood the test of time and is still in wide use today.
 Baskerville was designed in a transitional period between the first typeset faces (Bodoni and Didot) and the 19th- and 20th-century typefaces to come.
 Baskerville has succeeded due to its noticeably high-contrast letterforms.

-The designer, John Baskerville, was an intense perfectionist and thus created a font with beautiful detail, which could only be printed on his own machines to ensure that the forms be transferred to the page.
-This is significant to understand as the typeface is now reappropriated to all of the mediums that we work in today.
-Thus, Baskerville should not be used in any low-resolution mediums, whether it’s low-resolution displays or bad printers.
-That being said, when Baskerville is given the opportunity to express its quality, it’s an excellent san-serif.
+The designer, John Baskerville, was an intense perfectionist and thus created a font with beautiful detail.
+The typeface could only be printed on his own machines to ensure that the letterforms be transferred correctly to the page.
+This history is significant, as Baskerville has been adapted to the various mediums we work in today.
+The details incorporated into each letterform make Baskerville unsuitable for low-resolution mediums, including low-resolution displays or bad printers.
+That being said, when Baskerville is given the opportunity to express its quality, it’s an excellent serif typeface.

 Times New Roman